 There are plenty of ways to mitigate the effects of quarantine on our mental health.
 The first step is to establish a new daily routine to gain a sense of direction in your everyday life.
 For instance, remote workers can structure their time just like going to work.
 Those who have kids can plan activities to keep family members busy so the adults can get their work done.
 You can also add new activities to prevent monotony.

 Since you have a lot of free time at home, consider doing physical activities to keep your body and mind active.
-Instead of buying workout equipment, there are plenty of online sources for at-home workouts, such as exercise videos, online workouts, and fitness applications.
-You can also try a new hobby to keep your hands busy.
-More importantly, maintaining regular communication is the key to minimize feelings of isolation.
+Instead of buying workout equipment, there are plenty of online sources for at-home workouts, such as exercise videos and online workouts.
+Maintaining regular communication is the key to minimize feelings of isolation.
 Do this by reaching out to family members or joining online communities.

 There are plenty of ways you can do to seek support if you’re struggling with your mental health.
 While staying at home can be relaxing, staying in quarantine for too long can lead to detrimental effects on our health.
 Keeping ourselves busy and finding worthwhile activities are some simple ways to keep your mental health at bay during the quarantine.